mathandpencil/django-bulk-sync/README.md

 # django-bulk-sync
-Combine bulk add, update, and delete into a single call.
+Combine bulk create, update, and delete into a single call.

-django-bulk-sync is a package to support the Django ORM, which synthesizes the concepts of bulk_create, bulk_update, and delete into a single call to `bulk_sync`.
+`django-bulk-sync` is a package for the Django ORM that combines bulk_create, bulk_update, and delete into a single method call to `bulk_sync`.

+It manages all necessary creates, updates, and deletes with as few database calls as possible to maximize performance.

-## An example:
+## Installation

+The package is available on pip as [django-bulk-sync][django-bulk-sync].
+Run:

+`pip install django-bulk-sync`

+then import via:

+`from bulk_sync import bulk_sync`

+## A Usage Scenario

 Companies have zero or more Employees.
 You want to efficiently sync the names of all employees for a single `Company` from an import from that company, but some are added, updated, or removed.
 The simple approach is inefficient -- read the import line by line, and: